 Over time, Districts evolved with the country's conservation concerns and grew in size and scope to address other resource issues such as water quality, forest health, and habitat diversity.
 The West Multnomah Soil & Water Conservation District followed this trend, expanding in size to include the urban areas of downtown, northwest, and southwest Portland, and the forests of the Tualatin Mountains and West Hills.
-The November 2006 tax levy allowed expansion of the District's staff expertise to include urban conservation, habitat conservation, education and school and community garden conservation, invasive species prevention and control, in addition to rural conservation for farms and forests.
+The November 2006 tax levy allowed expansion of the District's staff expertise to include professional expertise in urban conservation, habitat conservation, community garden conservation, conservation education, forest conservation, invasive species prevention and control, in addition to existing rural conservation expertise for agriculture.
 Through this expansion, the District developed programs and assistance centered on rural residences, farms, and forests, as well as neighborhoods, businesses, and communities within the District's urban areas.
-This Long Range Business Plan keeps the legacy of this type of assistance to private landowners and residents intact as an important part of the District's conservation work.
+This LRBP continues the legacy of our assistance to rural private landowners as an important part of the District's conservation work.

-Key to our history is understanding our shared history with Black, Indigenous, and other people of color that have been displaced from or denied ownership access to the land.
+However, central to improving upon the scope of our work is understanding our shared history with Black, Indigenous, and other people of color who collectively have been displaced from or denied ownership access to land.
 As part of our 2019 celebration of our 75th anniversary as a soil and water conservation district, we released the paper Whose Land is Our Land?
 Spatial Exclusion, Racial Segregation, and the History of the Lands of western Multnomah County researched and written by 2019 Field Conservationist Intern Indi (Keith) Namkoong.
 This research spotlights the challenge of pursuing equitable and inclusive outcomes in an area that has inherited roughly two centuries of legal, institutional, and economic factors that have inequitably distributed land and access to natural resources to predominately white communities.
-By synthesizing existing historical scholarship in a literature review focused on western Multnomah County, we identified how barriers to property ownership for Native Americans, Asian Americans, Black Oregonians and other people of color were created and reinforced through the 19th and 20th centuries.
+By synthesizing existing historical scholarship in a literature review focused on western Multnomah County, we identified how barriers to property ownership for Native Americans, Asian Americans, Black Oregonians and other people of color were created and reinforced throughout the 19th and 20th centuries.